 Be upfront about what you are looking to spend for the particular project and ask for an estimate at the start.
 Knowing the financial parameters helps determine the scope of the project (for example, will we show several creative directions for you to choose from, or narrow in on one initial concept?) and realistic deliverables.
-Which segways us into our next action item…
+This leads us to our next action item…

 6. Know your Final Deliverable

-How is the audience getting this information primarily: printed report, digital ad, video on social media, etc.?
-Think about if something is digital only, or being printed.
-All of these decisions affect how the piece is set-up, designed, and finalized.
+How is the audience getting this information primarily: a printed report, digital ad, video on social media, etc.?
+Think about if something is digital only, or printed.
+All of these decisions affect how the piece is set up, designed, and finalized.
 You can save a ton of time if you discuss this with your project manager at the beginning.
 This rolls in nicely to #7…

 7. Think about Additional Support Pieces